 Cristal Figueroa works as an interpreter at a law firm and is also a political newcomer.
 Early in her campaign made a miscalculation when she tweeted an image of herself speaking at an event for congressional candidate Michael O’Shea with one of his signs behind her, and then shortly thereafter had to release a statement denouncing “rumors” that she had endorsed a congressional candidate.
 She has run against Voter ID laws, stating that they “target low income, minority voters who have a right to have their voices heard.”
 She has also repeatedly spoken against Duke Energy’s plan to place a landfill near Lake Julian.

 Brian Caskey is the political veteran in the Democratic field.
-The Mayor pro tem for Mills River, he also serves as a member of the Executive Committee for the Democratic Party in Henderson County.
+The Mayor pro tem for Mills River, he also served as a co-chair of his precinct for the Democratic Party in Henderson County prior to his election to Mills River City Council.
 He possesses a Bachelor of Science in Biology from Stetson University and a Masters in Liberal Studies from UNC Wilmington.
 Caskey has taken a different stance from Figueroa on the issue of Duke Energy’s coal ash landfill, saying it should stay at the current site at Lake Julian.

 He has also run on expanding Medicaid, drawing districts in a way that he says will not favor one race or party, and reinstating the Earned Income Tax Credit as a way of addressing rural poverty.